• (~) Echo ( )

 Rebeca Bollinger is an artist whose practice spans sculpture, drawing, photography, writing, sound, installation, sculptural projections of light and video, cast instruments, improvisational music, binders, and books.
 She traces how form, language, and material shape each other—leaving traces, revealing patterns, gaps, and impressions.
 She is based in San Francisco, CA, and Tucson, AZ.
 Bollinger’s work has been exhibited at public venues including Creative Time, Brooklyn, NY; the San Francisco Museum of Modern Art, CA; Ballroom Marfa, TX; Henry Art Gallery, Seattle, WA; Yerba Buena Center for the Arts, San Francisco, CA; University of California Pacific Film Archive, Berkeley, CA; Mills College Art Museum, Oakland, CA; Henie Onstad Kunstsenter, Norway; and Museum Fridericianum, Kassel, Germany.
 She is a recipient of a 2024 John Simon Guggenheim Fellowship; SECA Award in Electronic Media from the San Francisco Museum of Modern Art; Artadia Award; James D. Phelan Award in Video; NEA Creation & Presentation Grant; Fleishhacker Foundation Eureka Fellowship; Headlands Artist-in-Residence Award; Art+Process+Ideas Artist-in-Residence Award with the Mills College Art Museum; Night Bloom: Grants for Artists, MOCA Tucson, and The Andy Warhol Foundation for the Visual Arts.

-Patricio Coronado is a musician, writer, and artist from Monterrey, Mexico, who works with musicology, bioacoustics, mysticism and linguistics.
-He is the founder of Instituto Sonoro de la Fe y la Memoria, a research project of traditional music and spirituality that encompasses field work from Mexico, Morocco, India, Egypt, Georgia, Greece, North Macedonia and Albania; leader of the band Pirámides and co-founder of the experimental record label Transitory Tapes, Patricio’s sound work has been presented at Encuentro Internacional de Poesía Sonora, Venezuela; Museo MARCO, Mexico; Transversal Sonora, Argentina; Festival La Ilusión, Colombia.
-He has performed music with different bands in Mexico, USA, Canada, Lithuania, Spain, Germany, Italy, England, Wales, Hungary, the Netherlands and Morocco.
-His work has been featured and reviewed by World Wide FM, England; Bandcamp Daily, United States; BoxOut FM, India; KEXP, United States; Freistil Magazine, Austria; A Closer Listen, United States; Radio Helsinki, Austria; Radio Alhara, Palestine; Nexos, Mexico; Trafico Cultural, Peru; Remezcla, United States; and Lado B, Mexico.
+Patricio Coronado is a musician, writer and visual artist born in Monterrey, Mexico in 1992.
+He is the founder of Instituto Sonoro de la Fe y la Memoria, a research project of traditional music and spirituality that encompasses field work from rural areas in Mexico, North Africa, Central Asia, and Eastern Europe; leader of the experimental rock band Pirámides and co-founder of the record label Transitory Tapes, Patricio’s sound work has been presented at Encuentro Internacional de Poesía Sonora, Venezuela; Museo MARCO, Mexico; Transversal Sonora, Argentina; Festival La Ilusión, Colombia.
+His work has been featured and reviewed by World Wide FM, UK; Bandcamp Daily, USA; BoxOut FM, India; KEXP, USA; Freistil Magazine, Austria; A Closer Listen, USA; Radio Helsinki, Austria; Radio Alhara, Palestine; Nexos, Mexico; Trafico Cultural, Peru; Remezcla, United States; and Lado B, Mexico.
+He has played and recorded in North American and European countries with Laraaji, Greg Saunier (Deerhoof), Ustad Wasifuddin Dagar, Calexico, The Myrrors, Gaby Moreno, DeVotchKa, Chetes, Hassan Gania, Toy Selectah (Control Machete), Adrian Quesada (Black Pumas), Orkesta Mendoza, Homero Ontiveros (Inspector) and Jumbo.

 Gus Tomizuka is a multimedia composer in Los Angeles exploring stochasticity and emergent narratives in audio.
 His pieces mix traditional instrumentation and avant-electronic techniques to animate classical forms (the score/recording/concert) and span soundtracks, instrument design, synthetic field recordings and mutually-sensing installations.
 He has had work and collaborations featured by NPR, the National Youngarts Foundation, the Andy Warhol Foundation, Bandcamp Daily, Kulturstiftung Hohenlohe, KLOF Magazine, Boiler Room, A Closer Listen and Dublab.
 As a journeyman he has performed and recorded with a range of artists including Daniela Spalla, Esteman, Laraaji, Arrington de Dioinyso, Lori Goldston, Jumbo, Chetes Garza and the Tucson Symphony Orchestra.